-Housing instability, or the potential for housing instability, arising from energy costs is a reality for many residents of the region.
-In the 2013 Framework for Our Future Housing Survey, when asked what additional housing choices were needed in respondents' communities, "energy efficient housing" was one of the most highly prioritized choices for respondents.
+"energy efficient housing" was one of the most highly prioritized choices for respondents.
 Additionally, Community Dialogues, Input Expos, and other social equity conversations frequently stressed the challenges associated with energy costs in low income households.
 Propane costs were of particular concern:

 - Costs for propane fuel are unregulated and fluctuate based on the customer's credit history, location, and other variables. - The cost of filling a propane tank must be paid up front - a large bill that's often unaffordable to many low-income residents.
 Agencies report significant expenditures related to needs for propane tank refills in the winter months. - Michigan law currently prohibits natural gas providers from turning off heat during the winter for non-payment of bills.
-However, the legislation does not apply to propane providers, meaning that residents who are unable to pay their propane bill simply won't be able to have the tank refilled, leaving residents few options during winter months.

-Energy efficiency measures can help in addressing energy costs, and a number of programs are available through state and local programs, including weatherization programs that involve contractors working with low-income households to better insulate and prepare homes for winter months.
-However, the weatherization programs have received funding cuts and waiting lists for the program can run up to 7 years.
+However, the legislation does not apply to propane providers, meaning that residents who are unable to pay their propane bill simply won't be able to have the tank refilled, leaving residents few options during winter months. - Energy efficiency measures can help in addressing energy costs, and a number of programs are available through state and local programs, including weatherization programs that involve contractors working with low-income households to better insulate and prepare homes for winter months.
+However, the weatherization programs have received funding cuts and waiting lists for the program may require a wait of up to 7 years to access services.